Supreme Court of the Slovak Republic

 The Supreme Court of the Slovak Republic is the highest juridical authority in the Slovakia and is based in Bratislava.
 It was established on 1 January 1993, following the division of Czechoslovakia into the Czech Republic and the Slovak Republic.
 The court is the ultimate appeals court for the lower courts within Slovakia.

 Appointment

 The judges of the Supreme Court are appointed by the President of the Slovak Republic after being seen as qualified enough by the Judicial Council of the Slovak Republic.
-Any person who has fulfilled 30 years of age, is in possession of a masters degree in law and agrees to accept the post of a judge at Supreme Court after having passed the electoral process, may classify for the post.
+Any person who has fulfilled 30 years of age, is in possession of a master's degree in law and agrees to accept the post of a judge at Supreme Court after having passed the electoral process, may qualify for the post.

 Roles

 It is the appeals court for the regional and district courts as well as for the Slovak military courts.
 The court decides in panels composed by three or five judges.
 The three member panels decide on the matters regarding the lower courts.
 The five member panel decides on matters which concern verdicts of courts composed by the three member panels of the Supreme Court.